cooper/ferret/std/HTTP/doc/Client.md

-# Client
+# HTTP::Client

-This is the Client class version 1.0.
+This is the HTTP::Client class version 1.0.

 Represents an HTTP user agent.